Front Row Life: Cast

-Background
+Production

 Tatsumi Kumashiro had been working at Nikkatsu as an assistant director and screenwriter when he was given his first chance to direct, at the age of 41.
 Front Row Life gained positive reviews from critics, but was not popular with the public.
 As a result of the film's failure, Nikkatsu returned Kumashiro to assistant directing and scripting.
 Kumashiro was given his second chance to direct in 1972 after the studio had decided to take over the pink film genre by devoting its resources almost entirely to the output of Roman Porno films.
 This second film, Wet Lips was a success, and Kumashiro's string of pink blockbusters, which lasted over two-decades, had begun.
 Kumashiro and leading lady Hatsue Tonooka were married the year the film was released, but were divorced after only a few months.